Hoko yari

-Hoko yari is an ancient form of Japanese spear or yari said to be based on a Chinese spear.
-The hoko yari came into use sometime between the Yayoi period and the Heian period, possibly during the Nara period in the 8th century AD.
+Hoko (矛) or Hoko yari is an ancient form of yari (lance) from Japan said to be based on a Chinese model.

+The hoko came into use sometime between the Yayoi and the Heian, possibly as late as the Nara period (the 8th century).

 Appearance and use

-The hoko yari was thought to be a guard's spear used in the defense of palisades and gates.
-One source describes hoko yari as being mounted on a two meter pole and with an 20 cm blade, either in a leaf shape or with a wavy edge similar to the Malay kris.
-Like the later-period fukuro yari, the metal blade had a hollow socket for the pole to fit into, rather than a long tang.
-Hoko yari could also have a sickle-shaped horn projecting out and slightly forward on one or both sides of the blade, indicating that this weapon was primarily used to thrust back an enemy.
+The hoko was thought to be a guard's spear used in the defence of palisades and gates.
+One source describes the hoko as being mounted on a two-meter pole with a blade, either in a leaf shape or with a wavy edge similar to the Malay kris.
+Like the later-period (袋槍, fukuro-yari), the metal blade had a hollow socket for the pole to fit into rather than a long tang.
+A hoko could also have a sickle-shaped horn projecting out and slightly forward on one or both sides of the blade, indicating that this weapon was primarily used to thrust back an enemy.

+More Info

+The hoko (Early Middle Japanese foko) was an early socketed lance that bridged prehistoric tools and the weaponry of the samurai era.
+Originating in the Yayoi as bronze ritual and combat implements, they evolved into iron forms by the Nara.
+Characterized by straight, leaf-shaped blades mounted on two to four-meter shafts, they were primarily used for thrusting in infantry formations.

+Archaeological finds at sites like Kōjindani highlight their dual role as battlefield weapons and spiritual symbols.
+Though eventually superseded by the naginata and classical yari, the hoko influenced later specialized polearms and enduring Japanese martial arts traditions.
+Significant archaeological discoveries, such as those at the Kōjindani Site, reveal their use in spiritual offerings alongside swords and dōtaku (ritual bells).

+While the hoko's practical battlefield dominance declined by the Kamakura period in favor of the more versatile naginata and yari, the hoko maintained a lasting legacy.
+It continued as a ceremonial symbol of authority and divine protection in Shinto rituals and processional standards.
+Furthermore, its design influenced specialized later weapons such as the (十文字槍, jumonji-yari), thereby ensuring its technical legacy.